 This gene is a member of the EMP24/GP25L/p24 family and encodes a protein with a GOLD domain.
 This type I membrane protein is localized to the plasma membrane and golgi cisternae and is involved in vesicular protein trafficking.
 The protein is also a member of a heteromeric secretase complex and regulates the complex's gamma-secretase activity without affecting its epsilon-secretase activity.
 Mutations in this gene have been associated with early-onset familial Alzheimer's disease.
 This gene has a pseudogene on chromosome 8. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TMED10 Gene

 TMED10 (Transmembrane P24 Trafficking Protein 10) is a Protein Coding gene.
-Diseases associated with TMED10 include alzheimer disease.
-Among its related pathways are Transport to the Golgi and subsequent modification and Vesicle-mediated transport.
+Diseases associated with TMED10 include Alzheimer Disease.
+Among its related pathways are Golgi-to-ER retrograde transport and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include protein complex binding and syntaxin binding.

 UniProtKB/Swiss-Prot for TMED10 Gene